Slashmsu/TSDataStructure/README.md

 ## LinkedList<T>

-#### constructor()

 #### getHead(): LinkedNode<T>

-Returns the 'Head' node

 #### isEmpty(): boolean

-Returns 'true' if 'LinkedList' is empty and 'false' if no.

 #### size(): number

-Returns the amount of nodes

 #### append(value: T): LinkedList<T>

-Append given value to the 'linkedList' and returns updated 'LinkedList'

 #### getLast(): LinkedNode<T>

-Returns the 'Last' node

 #### toArray(): T[]

-Returns array of all items.

 ```typescript